Bereketo/alx-backend-python/0x00-python_variable_annotations/README.md

   # 2. Basic annotations - floor
     * Write a type-annotated function floor which takes a float n as argument and returns the floor of the float.
   # 3. Basic annotations - to string
-    * Write a type-annotated function to_str that takes a float n as argument and returns the string representation of the float.
+    * Write a type-annotated function to'_'str that takes a float n as argument and returns the string representation of the float.
   # 4. Define variables
     * Define and annotate the following variables with the specified values:
   # 5. Complex types - list of floats